International juried group exhibitions

 2011The Art of Healing,Behring Institute , Amsterdam, The Netherlands (page16)http://www.behringinstitute.com/placebosreport_lq.pdf

 2011January,Harvests of New Millenium(juried multicultural,independent journal,traditional and nontraditional art and poetry),editor Dr.Santosh Kumar,India http://cyberwit.net/publications/260

 2010January, Harvests of New Millenium, Art&Poetry,editor Dr.Santosh Kumar,India http://cyberwit.net/publications/27

-A number of works in private collections around the world:
+A number of works in corporate and private collections around the world: